Tokyo Gore Police: Plot

-While continuing her investigation, Ruka learns that the Key Man was originally a scientist named Akino Miyama, and visits his home, where he reveals the truth about their past: His father was a police sniper who was forced to resign after a sniping operation gone wrong.
-Desperate to keep his family out of poverty, he was paid to assassinate Ruka's father, who was leading a rally against the privatization of the police force.
-But shortly after gunning down Ruka's father before her eyes, he was murdered by the police commissioner — the real mastermind of the assassination — in front of Miyama.
-Enraged and determined to avenge his father's death, he injected himself with the DNA of several infamous criminals, mutating him into his present form.
-After realizing that she and the Key Man are seeking vengeance on the same man, Ruka slices him in half with her katana before heading back to the precinct.
+Continuing her investigation, Ruka learns that the Key Man was originally a scientist named Akino Miyama, and confronts him at his home.
+There she learns the truth about their past.
+Akino's father was a police sniper forced to resign after a failed operation resulted in him sustaining a severe leg injury.
+Desperate to keep his family out of poverty, he agrees to assassinate Ruka's father, who was leading a rally against the privatization of the police force.
+Shortly after gunning down Ruka's father, Akino's father was killed by the police commissioner — the real mastermind.
+Determined to avenge his father's death, Akino injected himself with the DNA of several infamous criminals, turning himself into the Key Man.
+Realizing they are seeking vengeance on the same man, Ruka slices Akino in half with her katana and heads back to the precinct.

 On her way, she witnesses the police force brutalizing civilians accused of being Engineers.
 When her friend, a local bar owner (Ikuko Sawada), is drawn and quartered, Ruka's left arm mutates into an alien-like head with razor-sharp claws before she beheads the officers behind the execution.
-During her rampage, she is shot in the right eye by one of the officers, but her body quickly replaces it with a cybernetic eye.
-She confronts the police commissioner, who admits to her father's assassination, but explains that upon learning of the Key Man and the Engineers, he raised her to become the perfect Engineer Hunter as a form of atonement.
-Following a grueling sword fight, Ruka dismembers and eventually decapitates the commissioner — effectively bringing down his reign on the police force.
+During her rampage, she is shot in the right eye by one of the officers, but her body quickly replaces it with a biomechanical one.
+Ruka confronts the police commissioner, who admits to her father's assassination, but explains that upon learning of the Key Man and the Engineers, he raised her to become the perfect Engineer Hunter as a form of atonement.
+Following a grueling sword fight, Ruka dismembers and eventually decapitates the commissioner — effectively ending his reign over the police force.

-During the end credits, it is revealed that the Key Man is still alive, having mended himself back into one piece with the help of one of his test subjects.
+The post-credit scene reveals the Key Man is alive, having mended himself with the help of one of his test subjects.